-Dr Glenn Dale – Managing Director
+Dr. Glenn Dale – Managing Director

 Glenn combines detailed technical knowledge with operational management expertise and commercial experience.
 His early career was in tropical forest inventory and management before undertaking doctoral studies in molecular genetics and tree breeding.
 Glenn undertook postdoctoral research in the US on plant genetics.
 He returned to Australia as the Technical Manager of a private forestry biotechnology company where he was responsible for several large commercial forest biotechnology research projects.

-Glenn established Verterra (formerly Tree Crop Technologies Pty Ltd.) in 1999 before establishing Saltgrow Pty Ltd in partnership with Yates Ltd to continue development and commercialisation of clonal eucalypt hybrids bred for salt and drought tolerance.
+Glenn established Verterra (formerly Tree Crop Technologies Pty Ltd.) in 1999 before establishing Saltgrow Pty Ltd in partnership with Yates Ltd to continue development and commercialization of clonal eucalypt hybrids bred for salt and drought tolerance.
 Glenn’s work on Saltgrow hybrids was nominated as a finalist for the inaugural Institution of Engineers Australia National Salinity Prize in 2002, and was runner up in the 2004 Australian Museum Eureka Science Prize for Industry.